 aggregator

-Aggregator (also referred to as: RSS aggregator, news aggregator, feed reader) is a software that gathers information published by different sources and organises it together under a common interface.
+Aggregator (also referred to as: RSS aggregator, news aggregator, RSS feed reader) is a software that gathers information published by different sources and organises it together under a common interface.

 The main idea behind aggregators is saving your precious time.
 Instead of having to go and visit each blog you like, you can subscribe to its feed, and let your aggregator do the rest for you.